Towards Fair RAG: On the Impact of Fair Ranking in Retrieval-Augmented Generation: Experiments

-For generation models, we use \flantfivesmall, \flantfive, and \flantfivexxl \cite{chung2022scaling-flant5}.
+For generation models, we use \flantfivesmall, \flantfive, \flantfivexxl \citep{chung2022scaling-flant5}, and \flanultwo \citep{tay2023ul}.
 For decoding strategy, beam size is set to 4, and no sampling strategy is used.
 This is to ensure that stochasticity is only introduced to the retriever for controlled experiments.
-Full implementation details can be found in Appendix \ref{app:implementation-details}.
-With the three base retrievers and three generators, we configure nine different RAG models and evaluate them on the seven LaMP tasks.
+With the three base retrievers and four generators, we configure twelve different RAG models and evaluate them on the seven LaMP tasks.
+Utility measurement of the generated strings follows the metrics used in the LaMP paper.
+For NLI computations, a RoBERTa large model \cite{liu2019roberta} fine-tuned on the natural language inference task is used.\footnote{https://huggingface.co/FacebookAI/roberta-large-mnli}

-We repeat the experiments with four different temperature parameters $\alpha=1, 2, 4, 8$, which allows us to assess the utility of the RAG models with different levels of item-fairness.
+We repeat the experiments with four different fairness control parameters $\alpha=1, 2, 4, 8$, which allows us to assess the utility of the RAG models with different levels of item-fairness.
 From Figure \ref{fig:alpha-control}, we observe how effectively $\alpha$, described in the Equation \ref{eq:alpha-control}, controls the disparity of rankings.
 For example, when $\alpha$ is set to 4, we usually obtain a set of sampled rankings with $\overline{\text{EE-D}}$ mostly in the range of [0.5, 0.8], and when $\alpha$ is set to 8, we often get a set of sampled rankings with $\overline{\text{EE-D}}=1$.
-Refer to Appendix \ref{app:alpha-control} to see the full description of the effect of $\alpha$ on the other metrics.